Create a Website Account - Manage notification subscriptions, save form progress and more.

 You must be a Canadian citizen to be eligible to vote.

 Yes.
-Mail ballot voting is available for resident electors and non-resident property electors in the CSRD.
-Voters need to sign up to receive a mail ballot using this online form.
+Mail ballot voting was available for resident electors and non-resident property electors in the CSRD.
+The deadline to receive mail ballots has passed, so this type of voting is no longer an option.

 No. The legislation does not currently allow for voting through the Internet or telephone.